-Dubravka Vukalović was born 1984 in Varaždin where she received her first music education from professor Olimpija Vojvoda at the Varaždin Music School.
-She continued her education at the famous Central Music School of Moscow's State Conservatory P. I. Tchaikovsky in the class of Alexander Mndoyants.
+Dubravka Vukalović was born 1984 in Varaždin (Croatia) where she received her first music education from professor Olimpija Vojvoda at the Varaždin Music School.
+She continued her education at the famous Central Music School of Moscow's State Conservatory P. I. Tchaikovsky, graduating summa cum laude from the class of Alexander Mndoyants.
 Afterwards, recognized as a special talent, she got admitted directly to the third year of studies at the Lausanne Conservatory of Music in the classes of Dag Achatz and Jean-François Antonioli.
 In 2010, she obtained her master degree in the class of famous Brazilian pianist and conductor Ricardo Castro as a scholarship holder of Swiss Foundation Max D. Jost.
 For many years, her academic and artistic projects were supported by Foundation of British Family Hallam.
 Furthermore, contacts with artists and pedagogues such as Rudolf Kehrer, Anatoly Katz, Jean-Bernard Pommier, Ralf Gothóni and Evgeny Mogilevsky had an important impact on her career.
-She gave her debut at the age of 14 as a soloist with Zagreb Philharmonic Orchestra and subsequently won the first prize at the Zlatko Grgošević international piano competition in Zagreb in 2000.
-She regularly performs as a soloist and chamber musician throughout Europe, in Asia, South America and Russia.
-In 2009, she performed at the prestigeous festival of contemporary music "Archipel" in Geneva in duo with renowned French violist Christophe Desjardins and collaborated with Swiss-French ensemble "Namascae" and maestro Eduardo Leandro.
+She gave her debut at the age of 14 as a soloist with Zagreb Philharmonic Orchestra and subsequently won the first prize at the Zlatko Grgošević international piano competition in 2000.
+She regularly performs as a soloist and chamber musician throughout Europe, in Asia, North and South America and Russia.
+She performed at festivals such as Glinka Festival in Moscow, Archipel Festival of Contemporary Music in Geneva, Festival de Primavera in Palma de Mallorca, Music Biennale Zagreb, Dubrovnik Festival, Los Nocturnos de Cibeles in Madrid, Piano Series in Spanish Royal Palaces of La Granja and El Escorial etc. In 2009, she performed in duo with renowned French violist Christophe Desjardins and collaborated with Swiss-French ensemble "Namascae" beside Eduardo Leandro.
 In the same year, she appeared as a soloist in Ravel's Piano Concerto with Bahia Symphony Orchestra in Brazil.
 Her concert appearances were recorded and broadcasted on TV and radio stations in Croatia, Netherlands, Russia, Spain and on Radio Suisse Romande (Espace 2).

-Bruno Vlahek was born 1986 in Zagreb where he graduated piano with Vladimir Krpan as one of the youngest students in history of the Music Academy.
+Bruno Vlahek was born 1986 in Zagreb (Croatia) where he graduated piano with Vladimir Krpan as one of the youngest students in history of the Music Academy.
 He pursued postgraduate studies at the Conservatoire de Lausanne with Jean-François Antonioli and at the Hochschule für Musik in Cologne with Vassily Lobanov, where he also studied composition and improvisation.
 From 2010-13, he was guided by legendary Dmitri Bashkirov at the Queen Sofía College of Music in Madrid.
-Vlahek won the first prizes at the international piano competitions „Alexander Scriabin“ in Paris 2010 and „Ricard Viñes“ in Lleida 2008; was laureate of the 6th China Shanghai International Piano Competition 2012 and Concours International de Piano de Lyon (France) in 2016, received a title of the Young Musician of The Year 2010 in Croatia, and won prizes such as Swiss Prix Paderewski, Yamaha Foundation's Award in Madrid, Pnina Salzman Memorial Award in Israel and Artists on Globe Award 2014.
+He is laureate of the international piano competition such as those in Paris, Lyon, Shanghai or Lleida, received a title of the Young Musician of The Year 2010 in Croatia, and won prizes such as Swiss Prix Paderewski, Yamaha Foundation's Award in Madrid, Pnina Salzman Memorial Award in Israel and Artists on Globe Award 2014.
 For his achievements he was awarded by the Honorary Diploma of Her Majesty Queen Sofía of Spain.
-He regularly gives recitals and appears with leading orchestras throughout Europe, in Asia, Africa, South America, Russia and Israel.
+He regularly gives recitals and appears with leading orchestras throughout Europe, in Asia, Africa, North and South America and Russia.
 He performed in prestigious halls such as Palau de la Música Catalana in Barcelona, Liszt Academy in Budapest, Auditorio Nacional de Música in Madrid, St. Martin-in-the-Fields in London, Gasteig in Munich, Mozarteum in Salzburg, Tel Aviv Museum of Art, Shanghai Concert Hall, Seoul Arts Centre, and at the festivals of Bolzano, Dubrovnik, Vienna, Moscow, Palma de Mallorca, Dar es Salaam and Verbier.
 His performances were broadcasted on TV and radio stations such as British BBC3, Dutch NPO4 Radio, Catalunya Ràdio or Radio Suisse Romande, for which he recorded Saint-Saëns' 2nd Piano Concerto with Orchestre de Chambre de Lausanne.
-He has composed more than 40 orchestral, chamber, solo and choral works of various genres which have been performed on five continents in cities such as New York, Chicago, London, Berlin, Amsterdam, Cambridge, Lisbon, Prague, Vienna, Salzburg, Moscow, St. Petersburg or Singapore, and at the ISCM’s World New Music Days 2010 in Sydney (Australia).
-In 2012 he won the 1st prize at the XXXIII International competition for Organ works "Cristobal Halffter" in Spain.
-His works have been published in United Kingdom and USA.
+He has composed more than 50 orchestral, chamber, solo and choral works of various genres which have been performed on five continents in cities such as New York, Chicago, London, Berlin, Amsterdam, Cambridge, Lisbon, Prague, Vienna, Salzburg, Moscow, St. Petersburg, Seoul or Singapore, and at the ISCM’s World New Music Days 2010 in Sydney (Australia).
+He won the 1st prize at the XXXIII International competition "Cristobal Halffter" in Spain 2012, 3rd prize at the „Fidelio“ Composition Competition 2018 and the Croatian discographic award „Porin“ for the best classical composition of the year 2018.
+His works have been published in Croatia, United Kingdom and USA.